Accelerate Breakthrough Research with Intuitive Sample Preparation

 Speed and Efficiency

-A single analyst can prepare 6-12 samples in 30-45 minutes using QuEChERS, compared to hours or days required by traditional methods.
-The streamlined two-step process eliminates multiple liquid-liquid partitioning steps and column chromatography.
+A single analyst can prepare about 8 samples in 45 minutes using QuEChERS, compared to hours or days required by more traditional methods [4].
+The streamlined two-step process eliminates multiple liquid-liquid partitioning steps and column chromatography [1].
+Overall, this enhances laboratory productivity and sample throughput.

 Cost-Effectiveness

-Material costs range from €1-3 per sample, representing approximately 95% reduction compared to traditional extraction methods.
-Acetonitrile is the only organic solvent needed, dramatically reducing solvent expenses and waste disposal costs.
+Material costs range from €1-3 per sample, approximately the same in USD, representing a significant reduction compared to traditional extraction methods [4].
+Additionally, acetonitrile is the only organic solvent required, with just 10–15 mL used per sample, significantly reducing both solvent costs and waste disposal expenses.

 Simplicity

 If laboratory personnel can weigh, pipette, shake, and operate a centrifuge, they can perform QuEChERS.
-The method requires minimal specialized equipment—no SPE manifolds, vacuum systems, or extensive glassware.
+The method requires minimal specialized equipment and does not rely on SPE manifolds, vacuum systems, or extensive glassware.

 High Recovery and Broad Scope